UMass Boston

 Loading...

-Create a better future through cutting-edge research
+Create a better future through cutting-edge research.

-Join the Environmental Sciences master's program and embrace the field as a metadiscipline that integrates the natural and social sciences.
+Join UMass Boston's Environmental Sciences master's program and embrace the field as a metadiscipline that integrates the natural and social sciences.
 The School for the Environment is nationally recognized for its preparation of MS-level environmental practitioners whose research and practical knowledge advances natural resource conservation, climate change impacts and responses in coastal marine systems, new methods and technologies for the remote study of the planet, and the development of sustainable policies and management strategies to conserve and protect human-natural systems.

 In the Environmental Science MS with UMass Boston, you will: